leftwm/leftwm/README.md

 # Why go left

-Left is a tiling window manager written in [Rust](https://github.com/rust-lang/rust) that aims to be stable and performant.
-Left is [designed to do one thing and to do that one thing well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well): _be a window manager_.
-Left therefore follows the following mantra:
+LeftWM is a tiling window manager written in [Rust](https://github.com/rust-lang/rust) that aims to be stable and performant.
+LeftWM is [designed to do one thing and to do that one thing well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well): _be a window manager_.
+LeftWM therefore follows the following mantra:

-> Left is not a compositor.
+> LeftWM is not a compositor.
-> Left is not a lock screen.
+> LeftWM is not a lock screen.
-> Left is not a bar.
+> LeftWM is not a bar.
 But, there are lots of good bars out there.
 With themes, picking one is as simple as setting a symlink.

 Because you probably want more than just a black screen, LeftWM is built around the concept of themes.
 With themes, you can choose between different bars, compositors, backgrounds, colors, docks, and whatever else makes you happy.